Powerful quake rocks Turkey and Syria, kills more than 1,300

 The region sits on top of major fault lines and is frequently shaken by earthquakes.
 Some 18,000 were killed in a similarly powerful earthquakes that hit northwest Turkey in 1999.
 The U.S. Geological Survey measured Monday’s quake at 7.8.
 At least 20 aftershocks followed, authorities said, including one that measured 7.5.

-Thousands of buildings were reported collapsed in a wide area extending from Syria’s cities of Aleppo and Hama to Turkey’s Diyarbakir, more than 330 kilometers (200 miles) to the northeast.
-A hospital collapsed in the Mediterranean coastal city of Iskenderun, but casualties were not immediately known, his vice president, Fuat Oktay, said.
+Buildings were reported collapsed in a wide area extending from Syria’s cities of Aleppo and Hama to Turkey’s Diyarbakir, more than 330 kilometers (200 miles) to the northeast.
+Nearly 3,000 buildings came down in Turkey, according to Erdogan.
+A hospital collapsed in the Mediterranean coastal city of Iskanderoun, but casualties were not immediately known, his vice president Fuat Oktay, said.

-Televisions stations in Turkey aired screens split into four or five, showing live coverage from rescue efforts in the worst-hit provinces.
-In the city of Kahramanmaras, rescuers pulled two children alive from the rubble, while others tried to reach a relative.

 Offers of help — from search-and-rescue teams to medical supplies and money — poured in from dozens of countries, as well as the European Union and NATO.